visiyo/chrome-jira/README.md

 # Chrome JIRA

-Generate Jira ticket with id and title of story
+Copy a Jira ticket with id and title of story to make it easy to add text to a code commit

 ## DEVELOPMENT SETUP